 Haori and Hakata - Traditional Japanese Fashion

-Haori and hakata have been worn for centuries, and continue to play a part in Japan's unique culture and customs today.
-Travelers can take part in this tradition at festivals, ceremonies, and at ryokan and kimono rental shops.
+Haori and hakama have been worn for centuries, and continue to play a part in Japan's unique culture and customs today.
+Travelers can take part in this tradition at festivals, ceremonies, at ryokan and kimono rental shops.
 Have fun wearing and learning about these important clothing!